SMSPIRITUALITY—MEDIA

 Trikāya in practice

-In the Vajrayāna inheritance — the Tibetan continuation of the Mahāyāna curriculum — the three bodies are not only a metaphysical map of the buddha but a structural map of the practitioner's own awakening.
-The classical formula is that mind is the dharmakāya, speech is the sambhogakāya, body is the nirmāṇakāya: the three doors of the practitioner correspond to the three modes of buddhahood, and the path is the systematic recognition that they have never been other than what they correspond to.
-Deity-yoga practice, the central method of the higher Tibetan tantras, is organised around this correspondence: the practitioner dissolves ordinary appearance into the emptiness of the dharmakāya, arises as the sambhogakāya deity-form, and re-engages the world as a nirmāṇakāya expression of that recognition.
-The recitations that conclude every formal practice — whatever virtue I have produced, may it ripen as the three bodies of buddhahood for all beings — encode the doctrine into ordinary daily prayer.
-The bardo literature documented by the Tibetan Book of the Dead maps the three bodies onto the post-death sequence: the chos nyid bardo — the bardo of dharmatā — is the moment when the dharmakāya manifests as the clear light, the peaceful and wrathful deity-visions are sambhogakāya appearances, and the next rebirth's body is taken as a nirmāṇakāya in ignorance rather than in recognition.
+In the Vajrayāna inheritance, the three bodies are not only a metaphysical map of the buddha but a structural map of the practitioner's own awakening.
+The classical Tibetan formula maps the three doors of practice onto the three bodies: mind is the dharmakāya, speech is the sambhogakāya, body is the nirmāṇakāya.
+The path is the systematic recognition that they have always been so.
+Deity-yoga practice, the central method of the higher Tibetan tantras, is organised around this correspondence.
+The practitioner dissolves ordinary appearance into the emptiness of the dharmakāya, arises as the sambhogakāya deity-form, and re-engages the world as a nirmāṇakāya expression of that recognition.
+The dedication formula that closes every formal practice encodes the doctrine into daily prayer: whatever virtue I have produced, may it ripen as the three bodies of buddhahood for all beings.
+The Tibetan Book of the Dead maps the three bodies onto the post-death sequence: the chos nyid bardo (the bardo of dharmatā) is the moment when the dharmakāya manifests as the clear light, the peaceful and wrathful deity-visions are sambhogakāya appearances, and the next rebirth's body is taken as a nirmāṇakāya in ignorance rather than in recognition.

 Where to encounter it in the index

-Chögyam Trungpa's *Cutting Through Spiritual Materialism* treats the three-body schema directly and uses it as the structural backbone of the path's later chapters; the same author's collaboration with Francesca Fremantle on Karma Lingpa's *Tibetan Book of the Dead* provides the most accessible English-language reading of the trikāya through the bardo sequence.
-Pema Chödrön's *When Things Fall Apart* and *Awakening Compassion* carry the doctrinal apparatus into ordinary American emotional life, mostly without naming the technical vocabulary but presupposing it throughout.
+Chögyam Trungpa's *Cutting Through Spiritual Materialism* treats the three-body schema directly and uses it as the structural backbone of the path's later chapters.
+The same author's collaboration with Francesca Fremantle on Karma Lingpa's *Tibetan Book of the Dead* provides the most accessible English-language reading of the trikāya through the bardo sequence.
+Pema Chödrön's *When Things Fall Apart* and Awakening Compassion carry the doctrinal apparatus into ordinary emotional life, mostly without naming the technical vocabulary but presupposing it throughout.
 Tenzin Palmo's *Cave in the Snow* is the lived testimony of a Western nun whose long Himalayan retreat was structured around the three-kāya curriculum of the Drukpa Kagyu lineage.
-For the Mahāyāna textual sources on which the doctrine rests, the standard English translations of the *Heart Sūtra* and *Diamond Sūtra* carry the Prajñāpāramitā substrate, and the Hsing Yun and Tu Vinh Hoa edition of the Heart Sutra is the contemporary continuation in the East Asian register.
-Thich Nhat Hanh on emptiness, signlessness and aimlessness approaches the same field through the Vietnamese Thiền lineage where the trikāya is taught alongside the three doors of liberation.
-The Sōtō and Rinzai Japanese descendants — Shunryū Suzuki's *Zen Mind, Beginner's Mind*, D.T.
-Suzuki's English-language essays, Alan Watts's *The Way of Zen* — preserve the three-body framework even where they speak in plainer registers.
+For the Mahāyāna textual sources on which the doctrine rests, the standard English translations of the *Heart Sūtra* and *Diamond Sūtra* carry the Prajñāpāramitā substrate, and the Hsing Yun and Tu Vinh Hoa edition of the Heart Sutra continues it in the East Asian register.
+Thich Nhat Hanh on emptiness, signlessness and aimlessness approaches the same field through the Vietnamese Thiền lineage.
+The Sōtō and Rinzai Japanese descendants (Shunryū Suzuki's *Zen Mind, Beginner's Mind*, D.T.
+Suzuki's English-language essays, Alan Watts's *The Way of Zen*) preserve the three-body framework even where they speak in plainer registers.

 What it isn't